 Ample research indicates that the social and emotional bodies of the brain are developing and functioning differently because of cultural factors and societal trends.
 It is crucial for educators to take a deeper look at the impacts of contemporary society and current educational practices on the cognitive and psychological development of adolescent students.
 The following narratives explore findings from neuroscience, education, and mindfulness, utilizing research to develop a neuroeducation-based approach to positive cognitive-psychological development for students.

 Capiro, Natalie M.; Gleason, Alexandra L.; and Powers, Stefanie, "The Impact of a Neuroeducation-based Wellness Curriculum on Generation Z: Implementing Mind-Body Connection" (2019).
-Student Theses, Dissertations, Portfolios and Projects.
+Student Theses, Dissertations, and Portfolios.
 344.